s520145/ResearchTree/README.md

 - Added research-infocard, visible by Shift-Rightclick
 - Research can now be added/moved to the front of the queue with Ctrl+Leftclick
 - Added the current progress values on not finished projects
-- Locked camera and paused the game when opening the research-window
+- Locked camera when opening the research-window
+- Added mod-option for when the tree should be generated, the default is now during game start
+- Added mod-option to pause the game when the tree is open
 - Added some caching of the research-nodes to avoid stuttering with large research-trees
+- Adapted some of the graphical tricks in https://steamcommunity.com/sharedfiles/filedetails/?id=2877856030]ResearchPowl
 - Fixed compatibility with Biotech
 - Fixed compatibility with https://steamcommunity.com/sharedfiles/filedetails/?id=2868392160]Research Reinvented
 - Fixed compatibility with https://steamcommunity.com/sharedfiles/filedetails/?id=2552092060]Research Whatever